atakankarsli/xctestplanner/README.md

 ## Selective Testing

-Selective testing is one of the key features of XCTestPlanner.
-It eliminates the need for complex solutions like caching or hashing.
-If your unit tests are truly unit tests, there’s no need to consider dependent modules.
-XCTestPlanner uses git diff to identify the affected modules and enables only their targets, skipping the rest.
+Selective testing is a key feature of XCTestPlanner, especially for projects with lots of tests.
+By using this command only the affected modules will be tested, significantly improving efficiency by skipping unchanged modules.
+This can reduce your test execution times by up to 80%.

+At first, In addition to affected module's tests, this tool generated graphs and included tests of dependent modules.
+Then we realized that in our project with 30,000 tests and over 200 modules, true unit tests (all dependencies mocked) don’t need to worry about dependent modules.
+This means no more dealing with complex dependency graphs and cache operations.

-By default, it compares diffs against origin/develop, but you can pass a different targetBranch in your CI pipelines to customize the comparison.
+XCTestPlanner uses git diff to spot the affected modules, enabling only their targets and skipping the rest.
+By default, it checks against origin/develop, but you can customize it by passing a different targetBranch in your CI pipelines.
+Just run this command, execute your tests, and watch the magic happen!
-After running this command, you can execute your tests and see the magic happen.
-The affected modules will be tested, significantly optimizing your testing process by skipping unchanged modules.

 ```
 xctestplanner selective-testing -f {testPlanPath} -p {projectPath} -t {targetBranch}
 ```

+### Requirements:
+Your test target names should be in the format ModuleNameTests.
+Ensure these test targets are added to your test plan.

+Unlike other selective testing approaches, XCTestPlanner doesn’t need caching or hashing.
+This feature works seamlessly with tools like Bazel or Tuist.

 ## Features
-XCTestPlanner simplifies to edit test plans by providing command-line interface for adding or removing tests, setting language and region options, and adjusting the rerun numbers.
+XCTestPlanner simplifies editing test plans by providing a command-line interface for adding or removing tests, setting language and region options, and adjusting the rerun numbers.

-- Handle your test plans from command line interface instead of Xcode.
+- Handle your test plans from the command line interface instead of Xcode.
 - Simplify your CI setups by creating a single test plan that can be customized for various configurations.
 - Easily adjust the number of test repetitions for different environments.
 - Control the Localizations by passing parameters.